systeminit/si/app/docs/src/explanation/iac-comparison.md

 ```
 :::

 Once this is done, the sensitive secrets will be redacted from Terraform's output.
 Significantly, they will *not* be redacted from state files or plan files - both of which are frequently stored and referenced.
-The issue with this approach is that Terraform deals only with *redacting* sensitive values.
-Because the secret data itself needs to be injected into the declarationnfor it to be used, they don't really have an alternative.
+The issue with this approach is that Terraform only handles the *redaction* of sensitive values.
+Because the secret data itself needs to be injected into the declaration for it to be used, they don't really have an alternative.
 To make matters worse, it means that if your state data or a plan is compromised, all of the secrets used in your infrastructure will be leaked - there is no protection by default.
-Regardless of how you solve those problems, it is still up to you to determine how to store and inject your secret values into Terraform securely.
+Regardless of how you solve those problems, it is still up to you to determine how to securely store and inject your secret values into Terraform.

 :::info
 The OpenTofu project, which is an open-source fork of Terraform, supports [state and plan encryption](https://opentofu.org/docs/language/state/encryption/).
 This will provide [encryption at rest](https://en.wikipedia.org/wiki/Data_at_rest) for state and plan files.